jetstream-cloud/js2docs/docs/faq/general-faq.md

 ---

+### How do I get access to one of the Jetstream2 regional clouds?

+The regional clouds of Jetstream2 (Arizona State University, Cornell University, University of Hawai'i, and Texas Advanced Computing Center) are available via invitation only.
+They have limited resources and the local PIs have discretion as to which projects may run there.

+All allocations gain access to the primary Jetstream2 cloud at Indiana University.
+If you have an allocation and wish to have it added to a regional cloud, you can [request access using this form](https://jetstream-cloud.org/contact/index.html){target=_blank}

+*As the regional clouds have autonomy over their access and because resources are limited, it's important to note that not all requests may be accommodated.*

+---

 ### Will there be Microsoft Windows support on Jetstream2 ?

 Microsoft Windows is not officially supported on Jetstream2.
 We will be making a limited number of images available for experimental use.